-The underwriter has advised us that it proposes to offer the shares of common stock and pre-funded warrants to the public at the initial public offering price set forth on the cover page of this prospectus supplement and to certain dealers, which may include the underwriter, at that price less a concession not in excess of \$ per share of common stock.
-After the offering, the initial public offering price and concession to dealers may be reduced by the underwriter.
+The underwriters have advised us that they propose to offer the shares of common stock and pre-funded warrants to the public at the initial public offering price set forth on the cover page of this prospectus supplement and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$0.09 per share of common stock.
+After the offering, the initial public offering price and concession to dealers may be reduced by the underwriters.
 No such reduction will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.

-The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriter and the proceeds, before expenses, to us in connection with this offering.
-Such amounts are shown assuming both no exercise and full exercise of the underwriter's option to purchase additional shares.
+The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.